 - have objectives are guided or approved by their wider memberships at least annually

 - (a) to promote the effectiveness and efficiency of voluntary organisations involved with the conservation and improvement of Scotland’s natural environment and associated cultural heritage;

 - (b) to advance the conservation and improvement of Scotland’s natural environment and associated cultural heritage as part of the pursuit of environmental sustainability and ;

 - (c) to advance the education, understanding and responsible awareness of the natural environment and associated cultural heritage as part of the pursuit of environmental sustainability;

 Membership subscriptions are an vital element of LINK’s funding and are banded based on an organisation’s total income.

 The membership year runs from 1st April to 31st March, in line with LINK’s financial year.
 For new organisations joining part way through the year they will pay a pro-rata amount calculated to the start of the quarter in which they are joining.
-The rates below are from 1st April 2016.
-For rates in previous years, please contact the LINK office to discuss.
+The rates below are from 1st April 2019.
+If you need more information, please contact the LINK office to discuss.

 If you would like to become a Member please contact the Scottish Environment LINK office to discuss your organisation’s needs, or download and complete the Membership Application Form and return it to LINK.
 We will then contact you to advise of the membership approval process.

-Please see also LINK’s Corporate Strategy 2016-19, the Memorandum and Articles, and LINK’s Operating Principles.
+Please see also LINK’s Corporate Strategy 2016-19, the Articles of Association, and LINK’s Operating Principles.
 If your organisation is not eligible for LINK membership you may wish to become an Organisational Supporter.